projectgranary/docs/developer-reference/dataflow/segment-store/segment-table-creation.md

 ### Segment Views

 There are parameters to define **views** on the resulting segment.
-[See readme](https://gitlab.alvary.io/grnry/segment-table-creation/#views).
 These views can be used to enforce access regulations.
 Consider profiles with an `/isLocked` grain set to `true` or `false`  as an example.
 Then, a segment on such profile can contain that grain, which is further used define two complementary views -- one containing _unlocked_ profiles and a second containing _locked_ profiles.

 For this example, the respective configuration could look as follows: